-Delicious, perfectly creamy Lauki Ki Kheer(लौकी की खीर) is one of my recent favorite Indian desserts.
+Delicious, perfectly creamy Lauki Ki Kheer(लौकी की खीर) is one of my recent favourite Indian desserts.
 The magic is the combination of thickened milk and the bottle gourd, which in turn results in an utterly luscious pudding.
 Lauki Ki Kheer is one of those recipes you should bookmark for the festive occasions and family dinners.
 Everybody in the family equally loves it to the core.
-Light on the stomach and big on flavors, Lauki Ki Kheer is a 100% gluten-free dessert.
+Light on the stomach and big on flavours, Lauki Ki Kheer is a 100% gluten-free dessert.
 Serve it chilled or warm depending on the weather but don’t forget to sprinkle a generous helping of pistachio just before serving.

 Other Lauki Recipes:

 When it comes to Indian festivals we prefer sticking to conventional desserts to compliment the celebratory mood.
 And what could be a better way to end a festive meal than a traditional Indian dessert such as Lauki Ki Kheer.
 While we are on the topic of Indian cooking, we used Gitadini Saucepan to prepare this kheer.
 It is just perfect to simmer the milk, stir and slow cook the kheer.
 The stainless steel is non-reactive and boils efficiently, with a capsulated bottom to evenly distribute the heat.
 And the comfort grip makes it so easy and stress-free to handle.
 This particular saucepan is designed to prepare the masala tea or boil milk.

 Love Indian puddings?
 Then you must try these recipes – Date – Apple Kheer, Rice Kheer, Sheer Khurma, and Phirni.

 - Use full cream milk to make the kheer or any other Indian desserts.
 The end result is so much better than the toned milk.